 The following list includes a few examples of BIDAC expertise areas and software tools.
-The list is neither complete nor exclusive, and researchers are advised to consult the websites of the SCI Institute (www.sci.utah.edu) and of the Utah Center for Image Analysis (www.ucnia.org) for additional information on research projects, publications and software tools and methods.
+The list is neither complete nor exclusive, and researchers are advised to consult the website of the SCI Institute (www.sci.utah.edu) for additional information on research projects, publications and software tools and methods.

 - Animal image analysis

 - NeuroImage analysis

 - Segmentation analysis